 Designing and Building a Homebuilt Linux Computer

-Linux hardware detection and support have improved phenomenally over the past few years.
-Nowadays, if you were to walk into a computer parts store, buy a cartful of parts, and assemble them into a Linux computer, they might actually all work when you booted the machine up for the first time.
+Nowadays, if you walk into a computer parts store, buy a cart full of parts, and assemble them into a Linux computer, they'll probably work when you boot up the machine up for the first time.

 The degree to which any given piece of computer hardware will be compatible with Linux will fall into one of the following broad results: